vivinastase/voxseg/README.md

 It would evaluate the performance on the data in the eval_directory, and predict annotations for the test data.

 It will build an input to the CNN consisting of 32 (frame length) vectors of dimension 128 (nfilt).
-128 is the numbe rof filters used by logfbank.
+128 is the number of filters used by logfbank.
 The length of the segment of the signal at which it looks to build this representation is computed based on the frame length, and the winlen and winstep parameters (default values 0.025 and 0.01 for human speech, but they can be explicitly given)
 It uses 0.1 of the training data as development (validation) data.

 To explore the available flags for changing settings call for either train.py or train_mat.py: